Balbader/42_Born2BeRoot/README.md

 Remove test database and access to it?
 [Y/n] Y
 Reload privilege tables now?
 [Y/n] Y
 ```
-5. Log in to the MariaDB console: `sudo mariadb`
+5. Log in to the MariaDB console: `sudo mysql -u root`
 6. Create a new db: `CREATE DATABASE <database_name>;`